Course Catalog » Course Listing for Biomedical Imaging

 Instructor(s): D. Tosun-Turgut Prerequisite(s): Mathematical background and computer programming experience is strongly recommended.

 This course covers basic digital image processing techniques used for the analysis of biomedical images.
 Topics include fourier transforms, spatial and frequency domain filtering, image segmentation and statistical methods used to analyze biomedical images.
-The course grade is based on homeworks, in-class quizzes, a final exam, and a project that requires students to demonstrate their understanding of image processing techniques using the Matlab programming environment.
+The course grade is based on homework, in-class quizzes, a final exam, and a project that requires students to demonstrate their understanding of image processing techniques using the Matlab programming environment.

 260B Image Processing and Analysis I (2 units) Fall